dennislee928/dennis-s-note-vault/ietls sprint/最終強化版：純句界 10 題（中文版）＋ 必須使用比較句＋which 子句.md

 While all percentages of these three types of energy increased, the one of solar energy grew most significantly/substantially.

-While all percentages of these three types of energy increased, the one of solar energy grew most significantly/substantially.It was even more than twice compared with initial
+While all percentages of these three types of energy increased, the one of solar energy grew most significantly/substantially.It was even more than twice the initial figure.

+While all percentages of these three types of energy increased, the one of solar energy grew most significantly/substantially.It was even over double compared with initial level

 ---